-The study was carried out in Ogijo in Sagamu local Government Area, Ogun State, located within Southwestern Nigeria.
-The local Government has an area of 614 km2 and its geographical coordinates are 6° 42' 0" North, 3° 31' 0" East.
-The industries in the study area are mostly scrap metal recycling companies.
-The Sagamu is a conglomeration of thirteen towns located in Ogun State along the Ibu River and Eruwuru Stream between Lagos and Ibadan, founded in the mid-19th century by members of the Remo branch of the Yoruba people in southwestern Nigeria.
-The 13 towns that made it up are: Makun, Offin Sonyindo, Epe, Ibido, Igbepa, Ado, Oko, Ipoji, Batoro, Ijoku, Latawa and ljagba.It is the capital of Remo Kingdom and the paramount ruler of the kingdom - Akarigbo of

-Remo's palace is in the town of Offin in there.
-The Sagamu region is underlain by major deposits of limestone, which is used in the city's major industry, the production of cement.
-Agricultural products of the region include cocoa and kola nuts.
+The study was carried out in Ogijo in Sagamu Local Government Area, Ogun State, South western Nigeria.
+The Local Government has an area of 614 km and its geographical coordinates are 6° 42' 0" North, 3° 31' 0" East, The industries in the study area are mostly scrap metal recycling companies.
+Sagamu is a conglomeration of thirteen towns located in Ogun State along the Ibu River and Eruwuru Stream between Lagos and Ibadan, founded in the mid-19th century by members of the Remo branch of the Yoruba people in south-western Nigeria.
+The 13 towns that made upSagamu are: Makun, Offin Sonyindo, Epe, Ibido, Igbepa, Ado, Oko, Ipoji, Batoro, Ijoku, Latawa and Ijagba.It is the capital of Remo Kingdom and the paramount ruler of the kingdom - Akarigbo of Remo's palace is in the town of Offin in there.
+Sagamuis a region underlain by major deposits of limestone, which is used in the city's major cement production.
+"Agricultural produce of the region include cocoa and kola nuts.
 Sagamu is the largest kola nut collecting center in the country.
-The kolanut industry supports several secondary industries such as basket and rope manufacturing, which are used to store the kolanuts.
+The kola nut industry supports several secondary industries such as basket and rope manufacturing, which are used to store the kolanuts.
 Ogijo is located in Sagamu local government in Ogun State.
-It shares boundary between Ogun and Lagos State.
-There are lots of festivals in Ogijo such as Eluku festival, Oro festival, Agemo festival etc. The Eluku festival is celebrated in every month of august, in which people who are really concern such as the Olumale, Ajano, Apena etc. goes to the shrine which is located at Ikusela village.
-The aim of celebrating this festival is to bring peace to Ogijo village and Ogijo occupants generally 15]
+It shares boundary between Ogun and Lagos State"[16]